 These high-rise hotels are mixed with more luxurious apartment complexes and stately private homes along the north shore, all offering stunning views of the ocean.

-In many ways, the Northern zone has kind of an older, more established feel to it, including one of the oldest restaurants – a cool, unique joint called the Lobster House.
+In many ways, Cozumel’s Northern hotel zone has kind of an older, more established feel to it, including one of the oldest restaurants – a cool, unique joint called the Lobster House.
 (Try the original Lobster House for a Caribbean lobster tails – their specialty.
 You’ll be a convert!)

 Since I’m frequently trying to “get my steps” in Cozumel, I can also say that one of the nicest features of the northern stretch is a beautiful, semi-shaded walking path where you can walk and jog in peace.